machinalis/eff/README.rst

 ----------------------------
 Eff can send reports by emails weekly to users not clients if they are checked this option in his settings.
 Your server need to call send_report.py script in the weekday you want to send emails.

+For this to work add this variable in local_settings.py to configure the sender:

+    DEFAULT_FROM_EMAIL = 'from@domain.com'

-You have to configure this script before to use, editing eff_site/scripts/send_report.py:
+You also have to configure this script: eff_site/scripts/send_report.py

 The emails are sent the day of the week defined by the variable SEND_DAY (default is set to 0 (Monday)), if your server calls the script on a day other than the set, are not going to send the mails::